Car Insurance After Divorce: How to Split Policies & Update Coverage

 Don't Remove Them Too Early

 Courts often prohibit either spouse from making unilateral changes to insurance policies before the divorce is finalized.
+In states like California and Illinois, Automatic Temporary Restraining Orders (ATROs) can legally bar either spouse from canceling or modifying a shared policy without court approval.
 Removing your ex without legal authorization could violate a court order.
-Always consult your divorce attorney before making any changes to a shared policy.
+Whenever possible, wait for the final decree — and always consult your divorce attorney before making any changes to a shared policy.

 Trusted by Thousands